International Trade

 IBUS 101 Global Trade and Logistics II (3 units)

-Covers the concepts of drivers in the industry sectors of cost, competition, market and technology.
+Evaluation and implementation of the drivers in the industry sectors of cost, competition, market and technology.
 These drivers are important to managers who are actively exporting or importing goods or are otherwise involved in international trade operations.
 All relevant issues are thoroughly explored, including documentation, terms of payment, terms of trade (Incoterms), exchange rate exposure, international insurance, customs clearance, agency and distributorship sales contracts, packaging, transportation, and security issues.

 IBUS 102 Customs Brokerage and Procedures I (3 units)